Get updates & free travel guides – Subscribe here

-The best time to visit the Amalfi Coast is late spring and early fall, May and September especially.
+The best time to visit Italy’s Amalfi Coast is late spring and early fall, May and September especially.
 During these months, big crowds are unlikely, and temperatures are the most comfortable of the year, with highs typically in the low to mid-20s.
 Sea temperatures off Amalfi are best for swimming from June to October.

 - Shoulder Season (April through June – except around Easter; September and October): The shoulder seasons of late spring and early fall can be the most ideal times to visit the Amalfi Coast.
 In the spring, the thickest crowds haven’t yet arrived, but meals can be enjoyed outdoors, often under idyllic temperatures with the scent of jasmine and orange blossoms wafting through.
 In early fall, the temperatures are still mild yet many of the tourists have gone home.

-- Low Season (November through March): Low season on the Amalfi Coast is generally winter, a time when powerful storms create dramatic waves that pound the shoreline, sometimes resulting in mud slides that block the coastal road.
-While storm watching can be dramatic, many restaurants, cafes and shops will be closed.
-This is a great time to score a bargain when it comes to airfare as well as on hotel rates, at least when it comes to accommodation that stays open all year.
+- Low Season (November through March): Low season on the Amalfi Coast is generally winter, when powerful storms create dramatic waves that pound the shoreline, sometimes resulting in mudslides that block the coastal road.
+Storm-watching can be dramatic, and This is a great time to score a bargain when it comes to airfare and hotel rates, but note that many restaurants, cafes, and shops will close for the season.

 Amalfi Coast Weather by Month

-Amalfi Coast Weather in February: February doesn’t bring much change and is another one of the coldest months of the year on the Amalfi Coast, although the average high temperature increases a degree to 13°C. Precipitation only decreases slightly, down from 104mm to 99mm.
+- Amalfi Coast Weather in February: February doesn’t bring much change and is another one of the coldest months of the year on the Amalfi Coast, although the average high temperature increases a degree to 13°C. Precipitation only decreases slightly, down from 104mm to 99mm.
 The most notable change is that the days are getting longer, with over 11 hours of daylight by the end of the month.
-Plan to pack as you would for January and remain prepared for road blockages due to mud slides if heavy rains hit.
+Plan to pack as you would for January and remain prepared for road blockages due to mudslides if heavy rains hit.
 (Average Max Temperature: 13°C. Average Precipitation: 99mm.)

-Amalfi Coast Weather in June: With summer officially arriving in June, expect sunshine in abundance along with warm temperatures on a daily basis, just not as hot as the next two months will be.
+- Amalfi Coast Weather in June: With summer officially arriving in June, expect sunshine in abundance along with warm temperatures on a daily basis, just not as hot as the next two months will be.
 With the sea temperature rising to 22°C, this is an ideal month to enjoy swimming off one of the beaches near Sorrento.
-Rain is few and far between with just 33mm of precipitation over 7 days this month, and with the low temperature at 16°C, save room for souvenirs in your suitcase by skipping the coat.
+Rainfall is few and far between; just 33mm of precipitation is expected over 7 days this month.
+And with the low temperature at 16°C, save room for souvenirs in your suitcase by skipping the coat.
 You won’t want to leave your bathing suit at home though, and flip-flops or sandals are likely to come in handy.
-June also brings the longest day of the year, so you’ll have plenty of daylight for enjoying the sights, with the sun rising at 5:31 a.m. and setting at 8:36 p.m. on June 21.
+June also brings the longest day of the year, with the sun rising at 5:31 a.m. and setting at 8:36 p.m. on June 21, so you’ll have plenty of daylight for enjoying the sights.
 (Average Max Temperature: 26°C. Average Precipitation: 33mm.)